 For the academic year 2021-2022, Ghent University expects most teaching to take place on campus (code green), possibly in combination with online teaching (hybrid teaching).
 For all information on Corona-related measures at Ghent University, please see: https://www.ugent.be/en/news-events/coronameasures.htm.
 For all information on Corona-policies in Belgium, see: https://www.info-coronavirus.be/en/

-In mid-March, Ghent University announced that online education is prolonged until the end of the summer term 2021.
+In November, Ghent University announced that education will be done in a combination of online teaching and on-site education (hybrid teaching).
 Students can find more information about alternative teaching methods and the support.
-On-campus examinations are foreseen to start in June, but for updates please click here.
+For updates please click here.

 At the moment, it is planned to have classes offered in presence in the winter term 2021/22, as far as this is allowed and reasonable.
 Thus, we expect all students to come to Leipzig in the winter term.
 If students cannot come to Leipzig due to travel restrictions due to the coronavirus pandemic, we will also organize a reduced offer of online courses.